Ivory Coast: Alassane Ouattara's third-term bid reignites violence | DW | 27.08.2020

 Read more:Presidential race in Ivory Coast takes a dangerous turn

 Camille Adjobi, who heads the city's largest transportation company, saw nine vehicles from his fleet and the facilities at his station set ablaze.
-The fruit of many years of hard work was destroyed in just a few hours, he said.
+The fruits of many years of hard work were destroyed in just a few hours, he said.

 "I'm in deep pain and can't walk.
 My life is now utterly shattered," Adjobi told DW, adding that he has to start from scratch.
 "I put everything in the hands of God because the most important thing is that I am alive."

-Modeste Tébia, a manager at the bus station of Bonoua, witnessed the violence.
+Modeste Tebia, a manager at the bus station of Bonoua, witnessed the violence.
 "They burned down our station.
-Nobody [leaders: Editor's note] came to see us," Tebia told DW.
+Nobody came to see us," Tebia told DW.

 Over the weekend, young opposition supporters took to the streets in several major cities, particularly the southern cocoa-growing hub of Divo, after Ouattara accepted his party's nomination for the October 31 election.